Censoring chemical data to mitigate dual use risk: Introduction

-Machine learning has rapidly become a popular tool for identifying and evaluating novel chemistry \cite{butler2018machine, moosavi2020role, kim2021comprehensive}.
-By using machine learning models that have been pretrained with existing data, chemical properties can be predicted based on molecular structures and descriptors, which can save time and resources required for experiments.
-This is especially beneficial when screening molecule candidates for specific applications such as small drug candidates, catalysts for a certain chemical reaction, metals with desired properties.
-Molecules in machine learning models are represented in different ways: text-based strings denoting chemical formula (e.g. SMILES, SELFIES, and InChl)\cite{wigh2022review, krenn2020self}, fingerprints capturing molecular features (e.g. MACCS keys and ECFP) \cite{durant2002reoptimization, rogers2010extended}, and graphs mapping atom features to nodes and bond features to edges \cite{kim2021comprehensive}.
-Machine learning in chemistry has increasingly become more accessible to any individual with a computer and basic knowledge of coding, either for free or at a low cost.
-As with nearly every other AI model, there are two sides to this coin.
-Easy-to-use ML tools, as beneficial as they can be, have a "dual use" as easy-to-use tools for doing grave harm.
-Following the nomenclature used in biology to identify "dual use research of concern" \cite{u.s._government_united_2014}, we term these harms the dual-use risks of predictive chemistry (DURPC).
+Machine learning in chemistry has become increasingly open and accessible to any individual with a computer and basic knowledge of coding \cite{butler2018machine, moosavi2020role, kim2021comprehensive, ramos2025review}.
+As with nearly every other novel technology, there are societal risks and opportunities.
+Easy-to-use ML tools, as beneficial as they can be, have a ``dual use'' as easy-to-use tools for doing harm.
+Following the nomenclature used in biology to identify ``dual use research of concern'' \cite{u.s._government_united_2014}, we term these harms the dual use risks of predictive chemistry (DURPC).